Learn bandy’s rules, scoring, and strategy to bet smarter. A fast-paced guide to understanding the game and finding value in winter sports betting.

 At first glance, bandy could be mistaken for ice hockey, as both are played on ice with sticks, but bandy is a traditional winter sport and a highly organised team sport.
 It is a mix of both ice hockey and football and is a popular sport in northern Europe, especially among Nordic countries.
 So, what is Bandy?

-What is the aim of bandy?
+What is the aim of the bandy team sport?

 Bandy is played by two teams each consisting of eleven players.
-Players must pass or dribble the bandy ball amongst themselves and direct it towards the other team’s goal or opposing team’s goal using a bandy stick with a curved stick design, with the aim of scoring goals.
-The team that scores more goals at the game’s end is declared the winner.
-Should both sides have an equal amount of goals, the match is tied, and a draw is announced.
+Players must pass or dribble the bandy ball amongst themselves and direct it towards the opposing team’s goal, also referred to as the other team’s goal, using a bandy stick with a curved stick design, with the aim of scoring goals.

-Like field hockey, bandy is played on a field; however, players have to use skates as the area is a sheet of ice.
-The orange ball used in the game is called a bandy ball, and the sticks are known as bandy sticks, which feature a distinctive curved stick shape.
 Like football, the offside rule is applied, goals cannot be scored from a corner throw-in, and there is a goalkeeper who is the only player permitted to touch the ball with their hands, arms, and head during matches.
 A goal is scored when the bandy ball completely crosses the goal line.
 The game time consists of two 45-minute halves, similar to football.

 A brief history of bandy